Back to Articles

 Key Takeaways

-• Tagged people get notified: They receive both email and app notifications
+• Tagged people get notified: They receive email and in-app notifications when you publish

 How to Tag Someone in a LinkedIn Post